Breast Reduction in Surrey, BC

 A breast reduction is performed under general anesthesia, which means you will be asleep through the entire operation.
 The surgery is approximately 1-2 hours and you will spend approximately 3 hours in the recovery room, so plan to spend the whole day at the hospital.
 You will be given a prescription for pain-killers and possibly antibiotics.
 There are a few variations in breast reduction technique but they all have three common components:

 The techniques differ in where the excess breast tissue and skin are removed from, where the mound under the nipple is situated, and what the scars will look like.
-The following three procedures are the most common:

 Wise pattern breast reduction leaves an anchor-shaped scar that circles the areola, extends straight downward, and then follows the natural curve of the crease beneath the breast.
 It is often used for women who have excessively large breasts or women with breasts that sag a lot and need a lot of skin removed to lift them.

 Short scar or vertical breast reduction leaves a lollipop scar that extends around the areola and down the lower part of the breast.